Antonyeaster/blackjack/README.md

 *  Checking the "problems" tab in the terminal and correcting them as I went along.
 Common problems where, white space at the end of a line over 80 characters.

-*  Running my game after small chunks of code to try and prevent being greated by an error.
+*  Running my game after a small chunks of code to try and prevent being greated by an error and have to filter back through a larger amount of code.

-*  Constantly running my game to check all inputs run in the correct way or return the correct prompts.
+*  Constantly running my game to check all inputs run in the correct way or return the correct prompts if an incorrect value is inputted.

 *  Lastly, constantly playing the game to be sure it's running in the correct way and none of the recent changes made have impacted the game in a bad way.